Class 2 (Barn Owls) 2025 - 2026

 Our Christian Values

-During the Autumn term, our Christian values are friendship and koinonia, followed by hope and reverence in the second half of the term.
+During the spring term, our focus Christian value is humility alongside service and trust, followed by compassion and forgiveness in the second half of the term.

 Our roles and responsibilities

-You will soon get tp meet our school councillors, sports councillors, eco councillors and Beacons who will all be democratically voted in by their peers upon our return to school.
+Here are our school councillors, sports councillors, eco councillors and Beacons who have all been democratically voted in by their peers.
 Our Beacon group support our school in developing Christian distinctiveness and promote our school Christian Values.

 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven. - Matthew 5:16